PierreBesson/generator-jhipster/.github/ISSUE_TEMPLATE/SUPPORT_QUESTION.md

 ---
-name: 🤗 Support Question
+name: 🤗 Ask a support question
 about: If you have a question, please use StackOverflow!

 ---

 --------------^ Click "Preview" for a nicer view!

-We primarily use GitHub as an issue tracker, if your issue is not a **bug** or **feature request** then sorry you are not in the right place :wink:.
+We primarily use GitHub as an issue tracker, if your issue is not a **bug** or **feature request** then sorry you are not in the right place.
 **If you have a question** please use Stack Overflow, and tag the question with [jhipster](http://stackoverflow.com/questions/tagged/jhipster).
 This will help the project to keep a clean issue tracker.
 Also, Stack Overflow will give your question a larger audience:

 - This will increase your chances to get an answer